An Essential Overview of the Food Safety Modernization Act

 However, the most efficient way is to conduct a gap analysis that will help create insight into the sectors requiring specific changes and how to improve the situation.
 The standard rules of FSMA are-

-- Preventive controls for food- This regulation refers to the development of policies that ensure comprehensive food safety of ingredients and food products while also taking proactive steps to prevent the spread of foodborne illness.
+- Risk based preventive controls for food- This regulation refers to the development of policies that ensure comprehensive food safety of ingredients and food products while also taking proactive steps to prevent the spread of foodborne illness.

 - Establish safety standards- This rule is essential for setting standards to ensure safe growth, harvest, and packing and delivery of vegetables and fruits.

-- Verification of foreign supplier- This provision was established to ensure that all imported foods fulfill the criteria of standard rules of care developed by the FDA.
+- Foreign supplier verification program- This provision was established to ensure that all imported foods fulfill the criteria of standard rules of care developed by the FDA Food Safety Council.

 - Accreditation of third-party auditors- It refers to the auditing conducted by third parties for food safety.
 This is important for the competence of accreditation bodies who maintain food safety regulations.